Providing Outstanding Care

 - Is there anything else I should know about this surgery?

-Once you have decided to have a surgical procedure and all of your questions have been answered by your surgeon, you will need to visit with a perioperative nurse.
+Once you have decided to have a surgical procedure and all your questions have been answered by your surgeon, you will need to visit with a perioperative nurse.
 Any of our surgical nurses can give you the information you need to prepare for your upcoming procedure.
 Instructions will be written down for you and explained.
 It is important to follow these instructions to ensure adequate preparation for surgery.

 The Day of Surgery

-- Report to the Business Office to check in.
+- Report to Admissions to check in.

 - You will be directed where to go to prepare for your procedure.